Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

 For EUREX:

+Besides the Production environment [https://cpme.eurex.com](https://cpme.eurex.com), also Member Simulation environment is available at [https://cpme.risk.simu.gcp.dbgservice.com/](https://cpme.risk.simu.gcp.dbgservice.com/) with results comparable to Prisma Member Simulation reports (note that the margin figures can be very different from Production).

+For ECC:

-Besides the Production environment https://cpme.eurex.com, also Member Simulation environment is available at https://cpme.risk.simu.gcp.dbgservice.com/ with results comparable to Prisma Member Simulation reports (note that the margin figures can be very different from Production).
+Besides the Production environment [https://cpme.ecc.de](https://cpme.ecc.de), also Member Simulation environment is available at [https://ecc-cpme.risk.simu.gcp.dbgservice.com/](https://ecc-cpme.risk.simu.gcp.dbgservice.com/) with results comparable to Prisma Member Simulation reports (note that the margin figures can be very different from Production).

 # ETD